pearcej/cppds/_sources/Graphs/ImplementingBreadthFirstSearch.rst

     traverse(g.getVertex('sage'))

-Because of syntactic changes to C++ between C++98 and C++11, the following code will not run in your ActiveCode window and must be copied and pasted into a compiler using C++11 to run.

 Below is a completed implementation of both the Vertex and Graph classes, along with an implementation for the breadth-first search shown above.